Look for the Light: Casting and characters

 Ashley Johnson, who portrayed Ellie in the video games, was cast as Ellie's mother Anna in the episode.
-Druckmann was unable to explore Anna's story in the games but considered it personally important to include in the series; after the game's release, he wrote a short story about Anna, which was later intended to be adapted into an animated or live action short film or released as downloadable content but "it fell apart".
+Druckmann was unable to explore Anna's story in the games but considered it personally important to include in the series; after the game's release, he wrote a short story about Anna, which was later intended to be adapted into an animated or live-action short film or released as downloadable content but "it fell apart".
 Mazin found the story "gorgeous" and upsetting and demanded its inclusion in the series.
 Mazin and Druckmann simultaneously thought of casting Johnson; they considered her inclusion important due to her relationship with the games.
 Abbasi was hesitant about working with actors from the games—he had also worked with Troy Baker, who played Joel in the games, in the previous episode—as he feared it was gimmicky, but found they added authenticity to the project.

 Johnson cried after Druckmann offered her the role via text.
-She watched some of Ramsey's performance to match her mannerisms as Anna, and referred to her original combat style as Ellie for her fighting scene with an infected.
+She watched some of Ramsey's performance to match Ellie's mannerisms as Anna, and referred to her original combat style as Ellie for her fighting scene with an infected.
 She watched videos of natural births to prepare for the role, and recreated an in-game letter from Anna to Ellie and kept it in her pocket as a reminder of the character's origins.
 The production crew considered dressing Anna in pants but found a dress more logical; Johnson felt its bright colors reflected the character "holding onto the old world a little bit".
 Johnson's scenes were filmed over four days.
 She was nervous about working on the series without Druckmann—he spent several months away from set—as it was one of the first times she had worked on a Last of Us project without him, but he insisted she trust Mazin.

 Kelsey Andries, who played the infected in the cold open, attained a black eye while filming the fight scene.
 Merle Dandridge, who played Marlene in the games and the television series, found the cold open provided important context for the relationship between Marlene and Anna, and was happy to work alongside Johnson again.
 She tried to forget her performance in the game and focus on the contextual differences in Marlene's scenes with Joel, particularly noting the differences in the script and location.
 Dandridge cried while recording automated dialogue replacement for the episode—a first for her—as she found Anna's death so emotional.
 She "had a really hard time" while filming Marlene's final scenes, partly due to the overwhelming emotions of the character's decision and consequences.
-Laura Bailey had a cameo appearance as a nurse, the same character she played in the game; she later portrayed Abby in The Last of Us Part II.
+Laura Bailey had a cameo appearance as a nurse, the same character she played in the game; she also portrayed Abby in The Last of Us Part II (2020).
 Bailey had requested an appearance in the series.
 According to Mazin, she cried while looking at the hospital set.